top of page

 A mid range traveller should budget between $45-50 per day, while a budget traveller could get away with $30.
 This includes Accommodation, Food, local Transport and Entertainment.

-PARAGUAY TRAVEL TIPS
+TRAVEL TIPS FOR PARAGUAY

 TO/FROM ASUNCIÓN AIRPORT